jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/3_Curv_2D.typ

 ) <fig_55>

 The results obtained through method 1 according to @eq_53 and method 2 according to @eq_54, analyzed across various lift coefficients $C_L$ and pressure values, demonstrate major similarities.
-A key finding common to both methods is that the curvatures in the undisturbed region remain significantly below the critical curvature threshold.
+A key finding shared by both methods is that the curvatures in the undisturbed region remain significantly below the critical curvature threshold.
 This insight has important implications for experimental validation testing, though it must be noted that these outcomes are specific to the current simulation model and load conditions.
 Based on the simulation results, it can be concluded that hydrogen could be substituted with an alternative filling agent in experimental structural validation tests without affecting the maximum bearable bending moment.
 The substantial margin between measured and critical curvature values in the undisturbed region eliminates the need for detailed investigation of differences between method 1 and method 2.
 However, for scenarios where curvature values approach the critical threshold, a thorough comparative analysis would become necessary.
-Such an analysis would provide deeper insights into when each method might be preferential over the other.
+Such an analysis would provide deeper insights into when each method might be preferable over the other.

-Finally, based on practical industrial knowledge, water shall be evaluated as an alternative filling agent to hydrogen.
-IMA Materialforschung und Anwendungstechnik GmbH Dresden has established expertise in conducting experimental structural validation tests.
+Finally, drawing on practical industrial expertise, water has been identified as a viable alternative filling agent to hydrogen for experimental structural validation tests.
-Through collaboration with IMA, it has been noted that they have particular experience in filling pressure vessels with water.
+IMA Materialforschung und Anwendungstechnik GmbH Dresden has demonstrated considerable expertise in conducting tests on pressure vessels, particularly when they are filled with water.
-From a safety perspective, water exhibits advantageous characteristics for experimental structural validation tests.
-Some justification for these safety considerations can be found by reviewing @chap_2_0 to @chap_2_2.
+Collaboration with IMA has underscored the practicality and reliability of water as a filling agent.
+From a safety standpoint, water offers significant advantages, including reduced risks associated with handling and pressurization.
+Further justification for these safety benefits and the suitability of water can be found in @chap_2_0 to @chap_2_2.

 // --------------------------------- summary -------------------------------- //
 #summary_([
 This section addressed the challenge of interpreting complex three-dimensional curvature data by developing transformation methods for two-dimensional analysis.
-The mathematical framework established how to convert six-dimensional matrix representations ($bold(A)^(n times 6)$) into more manageable two-dimensional forms ($bold(A)^(n times 2)$).
+The mathematical framework established a method for converting six-dimensional matrix representations ($bold(A)^(n times 6)$) into more manageable two-dimensional forms ($bold(A)^(n times 2)$).
 While three averaging approaches were initially proposed, mathematical analysis demonstrated that only two fundamentally different methods exist.
 These methods were systematically evaluated using a range of lift coefficients and internal pressures from $15 "MPa"$ to $110 "MPa"$.
 The analysis revealed that for the studied simulation model and load cases, the curvatures in the undisturbed region remained substantially below critical thresholds.
-This finding led to a practical conclusion potentially specific to the investigated simulation model.
+This finding led to a practical conclusion, potentially specific to the investigated simulation model.
 Under the examined load conditions, hydrogen could be substituted with an alternative filling agent in experimental structural validation testing.
 This substitution would not affect the structural behavior, as the material's stiffness characteristics would remain unchanged.
 However, while the interpretation needs to be done for each specific simulation configuration, the laid out method is of general nature.